core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This specification refers to a group as a set of endpoints sharing keying material and security parameters for executing the Group OSCORE protocol (see {{terminology}}).
 Each endpoint which is member of a group maintains a Security Context as defined in Section 3 of {{RFC8613}}, extended as follows (see {{fig-additional-context-information}}):

 * One Common Context, shared by all the endpoints in the group.
-Two new parameters are included in the Common Context: Counter Signature Algorithm and Counter Signature Parameters, which all relate to the counter signature of the message computed when using the group mode (see {{mess-processing}}).
+Two new parameters are included in the Common Context, namely Counter Signature Algorithm and Counter Signature Parameters.
+These relate to the computation of counter signatures, when messages are protected using the group mode (see {{mess-processing}}).

+   If the pairwise mode is supported, the Common Context is further extended with two new parameters, namely Secret Derivation Algorithm and Secret Derivation Parameters.
+These relate to the derivation of a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

 * One Sender Context, extended with the endpoint's private key.
 The private key is used to sign the message in group mode, and for calculating the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
 If the pairwise mode is supported, the Sender Context is also extended with the Pairwise Sender Keys associated to the other endpoints (see {{sec-derivation-pairwise}}).
 The Sender Context is omitted if the endpoint is configured exclusively as silent server.